spotinst/help/src/docs/elastigroup/features/compute/ami-auto-backup.md

 5. Edit the Elastigroup configuration again and this time re-enable AMI Auto Backup.
 6. Apply the Update.

----

-**Note**: Without disabling AMI Auto-Backup, an update to the group's AMI config will be overwritten without affecting the instances.
+> **Tip**: Without disabling AMI Auto-Backup, an update to the group's AMI config will be overwritten without affecting the instances.

----